wp-plugins/wp-slimstat-shortcodes/readme.txt

 == Changelog ==

+= 2.3 =
+* Fixed: bug with strtotime filter related to the new DB Library (thank you, [STONE5572](http://wordpress.org/support/topic/shortcodes-not-working-39))

 = 2.2 =
-* Updated code to leverage the new DB Library introduced in WP SlimStat 3.5.2
+* Updated: Source code now leverages the new DB Library introduced in WP SlimStat 3.5.2

 = 2.1 =
 * Added: shortcode to count all pageviews recorded so far (not just the current month, thank you [Zeb](http://wordpress.org/support/topic/total-pageviews))